michaelmcandrew/civicrm-user-guide-gitbook/civic-engagement/reports-and-analysis.md

 Templates and Searches in CiviCRM.
 This chapter will describe some of the reports that can be used with CiviEngage.

-To learn more about how to work with Reports, see the section called *Reporting*.
+To learn more about how to work with reports, see the section called *Reporting*.

 Analysing Results from a Door-Knock Canvass